microsoft/presidio/docs/anonymizer/index.md

     # Initialize the engine with logger.
     engine = DeanonymizeEngine()

-    # Class the deanonymize function with the text, anonymizer results and
+    # Activate the deanonymize function with the text, anonymizer results and
     # Operators to define the deanonymization type.
     result = engine.deanonymize(
         text="My name is S184CMt9Drj7QaKQ21JTrpYzghnboTF9pn/neN8JME0=",